-Deputy Anderson (according to our sources) was told that he should not have been doing 73 mph for "just a 911 hang up call."
+Deputy Anderson (according to our sources) was told that he should not have been doing 73 mph for "just a 911 hang-up call."
 The Sheriff and the administrator involved in the review were not interested in the call history at the residence.
-Once again, domestic violence is not a priority with the Sheriff.
+Once again, domestic violence is not a priority for the Sheriff.
 It is just lip service.

 We are not saying that discipline should not have been handed down in some form or another for two accidents.
 The sheriff makes it clear that placing Anderson in the jail was meant to be a demeaning punishment.
 What does that say about how the sheriff feels about the corrections officers?
 The message being sent does not correct the problem and is demeaning for the deputies and the corrections officers.

 Maybe vehicle safety/emergency training for ALL sheriff officer personnel, vendors who drive sheriff's office vehicles, chaplains who drive sheriff's office vehicles, and non-APOST certified posse/reserve deputies who drive sheriff's office vehicles should attend the training.
 The training should be mandatory for Berzett and Franklin since they habitually drive at a high rate of speed to the strangest places.

 Franklin said traveling at high speeds during a chase or answering a 911 call heightens the chances of being in a wreck, but a slower response time by driving the speed limit could result in not catching an offender or a worse outcome for a victim

 This is a quote from the Sheriff, wasn't deputy Anderson doing exactly what she said in the very last line of her quote?
 Granted he had a previous accident, but the disciplinary action came only after the second accident responding to a 911 call.

 BTW.
 Didn't I just see Sheriff Franklin traveling at a high rate of speed on Highway 31 South between Hartselle and Falkville?